wttech/Slice/README.md

 }
 ```

+Interested in details?
+Read about [Slice concepts](https://cognifide.atlassian.net/wiki/display/SLICE/Slice+concepts+-+4.0) and [how it works internally](https://cognifide.atlassian.net/wiki/pages/viewpage.action?pageId=18579473) on our Wiki.

 ### Mapping resources into Java objects

 Slice allows you to map a resource into plain Java object.
 It's annotation-driven, very easy to use and fully extensible, so you can write your own ways of mapping if a set of available features is not enough for your needs.
 Slice supports mapping of: